SumonRayy/ping-pong-go/README.md

 - Calls to its own `/health` endpoint.
 - Errors encountered during operations.

-Logs are output to the console.
+Logs are output to the console with timestamps and colors.

 ---